Looking for stories you can feel good about handing to your kids?

 Our stories feature kind, noble, brave, loyal heroes.

 Through their actions and the outcomes, we show kids what good characters are like, giving them worthy role models to love and follow.
 We do not believe in the modern "anti-heroes" (aka turning villains into idols).
+However, not all our characters are perfect; you'll encounter realistic ones with relatable human weaknesses.

 We believe that personal merits, character, choices, and actions matter more than skin color, race, or gender.